 Screening of urine for opioids is an effective way to monitor patients on prescribed medication or to detect abuse of drugs.
-You may have 20 screenings per Calendar Year, done in a physician's office or an independent lab without Prior Approval.
+Effective January 1, 2020, you may have 20 screenings per Calendar Year, done in a physician's office or an independent lab without Prior Approval.
 Additional screenings require Prior Approval.
 You must also meet medical necessity criteria.
 These criteria are outlined in Health New England's Drug Testing Medical Coverage Policy.